thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 })
 myAsync.then(value => console.log(value)); //output: Resolved 10
 ```
-*Note*: `MyPromise` is implemented based on my understanding of Promise in JS, for a complete implementation please refer to [Implementing JS](promisejs.org/implementing/), there are certaint differences, but the idea remains the same.
+*Note*: `MyPromise` is implemented based on my understanding of Promise in JS, for a complete implementation please refer to [Implementing JS](promisejs.org/implementing/), there are certain differences, but the idea remains the same.

-### Conclusion
+### Summary

 In this article, we went from some simple compositions of functions to Array `reduce`, from that we can build a utility `compose` which can combine many functions together.
 Moving to *closure*, examples show that we can use `closure` to create useful methods like `once` and `memoize`.
 Finally with the reverse engineering of `promises`, hopefully it can give you a clearer picture of how objects and functions in JS are used and constructed, at the atomic level, JS contains mostly `objects` and `functions`.